ham3da/daryaye-sokhan/README.md

 ## Sea of Poetry(Daryaye sokhan)
- The Sea of Poetry is a valuable library of poetry of Persian great poets.
+ The Sea of Poetry(Daryaye Sokhan) is a valuable library of poetry of Persian great poets.

 ## Useful information:
 * IDE: Android Studio 3.6+